 This is especially true for moms of littles, who can be seriously DONE with all the constant touching by the end of the day, but it doesn’t stop there.
 Even if your kids are grown or you have no children at all, tiredness and stress can take a serious toll on your love life.

-How to Fix it: If you are so stressed out or so tired that it’s taking a toll on your marriage, you have to find ways to create margin and rest.
+If you are so stressed out or so tired that it’s taking a toll on your marriage to the point you are not in the mood, you have to find ways to create margin and rest.

 - Cut back on your obligations and commitments – at least for this season.
 You (and your children) don’t have to be involved in everything that comes your way.